patchamama/Bookstore-loans/README.md

 ## Features

-For the creation of the project we took as a base the django project start template (https://github.com/Code-Institute-Solutions/django-blog-starter-files) because of its similarity to the ideas of the site in terms of colors and structure, with some modifications.
+For the creation of the project, we took as a base the Django project start template (https://github.com/Code-Institute-Solutions/django-blog-starter-files) because of its similarity to the ideas of the site in terms of colors and structure, with some modifications.

 <details>
 <summary><strong>Database Structure</strong></summary>